Looking to make some positive changes in your life this coming year? Well, these common expat New Year’s resolutions might inspire you.

 But it can be surprisingly enjoyable to stroll around the Colosseum, climb the Leaning Tower of Pisa, or take a tour of the Sistine Chapel.
 After all, these epic landmarks helped to put where you live on the map, so they deserve at least one visit, right?
 Having friends and family come to visit also gives you the perfect opportunity to experience these cultural gems like a tourist.
 Perhaps you’ll even see them in a whole new light.

 Visit more countries

-As an expat, it’s generally not a matter of ‘if’ you will travel, but rather how many trips you can squeeze in this year.
-If you’re lucky enough to live in a country with a generous holiday allowance, you can plan your fair share of vacations without having to take too much time off work.
-This requires forward planning, of course.
-But booking in advance can also save you a lot of money; plus the disappointment of fully-booked flights or over-priced accommodation.
-What’s more, using travel comparison websites like Skyscanner and Agoda can save you money on flights and accommodation.
-And, of course, Airbnb offers some great places to stay if you have a tight budget.
-Need some inspiration for your next adventure?
-Check out the most beautiful places in Europe.
+As an expat, it’s generally not a matter of if you will travel, but rather how many trips you can squeeze in this year.
+And if you’re lucky enough to live in a country with a generous holiday allowance, you can plan your fair share of vacations without having to take too much time off work.
+Of course, this requires some forward planning but is well worth the effort.

 Make more time for friends and family

 Perhaps the most meaningful New Year’s resolution of all is making more effort to stay in touch with your loved ones.
 This is particularly true of friends and family who you have left back at home.
 Sure, we’re all busy with our jobs, social events, and exciting expat lives.
 But that shouldn’t stop us from investing time in maintaining our most important relationships.